-At 31 December 2022, no over-the-counter derivatives entered into by the Company and recognised at fair value through profit and loss meet the requirements of IAS 32 Financial Instruments: Presentation, and therefore the gross carrying amounts equate to the net amount presented in the balance sheet.
+At 31 December 2023, no over-the-counter derivatives entered into by the Company and recognised at fair value through profit and loss meet the requirements of IAS 32 Financial Instruments: Presentation, and therefore there was no offsetting.

-If certain credit events (such as default) were to occur additional derivative instruments would be settled on a net basis under ISDA agreements.
-Interest rate and cross currency interest rate swaps in an asset position totalling \$78 million (2021: \$234 million liability position) would be offset against those in a liability position totalling \$1,129 million (2021: \$407 million liability position).
-In addition, certain intercompany loans are also subject to netting arrangement in certain credit events.
-Intercompany balances in an asset position totalling \$1,271 million (2021: \$664 million) would be offset against those in liability position totalling \$20,039 million (2021: \$20,115 million).
+If certain credit events (such as default) were to occur additional derivative instruments would be settled on a net basis under International Swaps and Derivatives Association (ISDA) agreements.
+Interest rate and cross currency interest rate swaps in an asset position totalling \$243 million (2022: \$78 million) of which \$131 million (2022: \$78 million) would be offset against those in a liability position totalling \$681 million (2022: \$1,129 million).
+In addition, certain intercompany loans are also subject to netting arrangements in certain credit events.
+Intercompany balances in an asset position totalling \$1,627 million (2022: \$1,271 million) would be offset against those in liability position totalling \$1,908 million (2022: \$20,039 million).
 These are however presented on a gross basis in the balance sheet as the Company does not have a legally enforceable right to offset the amounts in the absence of a credit event occurring.